If you or a suspected victim is in immediate danger, call 911.

-Deciding whether or not to report sexual abuse is a personal decision.
-Not every victim of sexual assault will choose to report their experience.
-However, some survivors do find strength and empowerment through the legal system.
+Deciding whether to report sexual abuse or sexual assault is a personal decision.
+Not every victim of sexual violence will choose to report their experience.
+However, some survivors find strength and empowerment through the legal system.

-There are several ways to report sexual assault or abuse.
-Reliving the trauma can be difficult for survivors, so it is best to choose the reporting method that is most comfortable for you.
+There are several ways to report sexual assault or child sexual abuse.
+However, reliving the trauma can be difficult for survivors.
+So, you should choose the reporting method you are most comfortable with.